michoko999/Instant-Gaming-Giveaway/README.md

 > To achieve a portable-executable format, the application is packaged with PyInstaller into an `EXE`.
 Some antivirus engines (including Windows Defender) might report the packaged executable as a trojan, because PyInstaller has been used by others to package malicious Python code in the past.
 These reports can be safely ignored.
 If you absolutely do not trust the executable, you'll have to install Python yourself and run everything from source.

 ## 🚀 Usage

+> **Note:** This program has no affiliation with Instant Gaming, unlike other tools/contest lists.
+>

 1. Run the program using `run.bat` or by executing `python Giveaway_IG.py`
 2. Select your preferred language
 3. Choose a CSV file containing the giveaway URLs (default: List-Uncheck.csv)